 This is a simple shoulder rotation flexibility test, using just a long solid object.
-A similar, though more complex flexibility test of the shoulder, which accounts for the shoulder width, is the Acuflex III Shoulder Rotation Test.
+A similar, though more complex flexibility test of the shoulder, which accounts for individual shoulder width, is the Shoulder Circumduction Test.

 - Flexibility Test Videos

 - See also the shoulder flexibility exercises on this list of stretches

 - Flexibility Store — items to measure flexibility.